dlvhdr/gh-dash/README.md

 ## Installation

-Installation requires a minimum version (2.0.0) of the the Github CLI to support extensions.

 1. Install the `gh` CLI - see the [installation](https://github.com/cli/cli#installation)

+   _Installation requires a minimum version (2.0.0) of the the GitHub CLI that supports extensions._

 2. Install this extension: